Sample Email or Letter Content

 Dear [Senator or Representative],

-The Food and Drug Administration has indicated it intends to propose a rule requiring electronic availability for medication Labeling Content (Package Insert) in lieu of paper .
-I vigorously oppose this proposed rule, which the FDA has been publishing in the unified agenda since 2009.
+Since 2009, the Food and Drug Administration has indicated it intends to propose a rule requiring electronic availability for medication Labeling Content (Package Insert) in lieu of paper.
+I oppose this rule, remains listed in the Unified Agenda, as an agency priority.
 (RIN: 0910-AG18)